simondevenish/EmberScript/README.md

 EmberScript is a lightweight, extensible, and highly portable scripting language designed for embedding in games and applications.
 Written entirely in pure C, EmberScript offers high performance and minimal overhead, making it ideal for resource-constrained environments.
 Combining simplicity and flexibility, EmberScript is perfect for defining game logic, creating in-game events, and scripting interactive behaviors.

 The long-term vision for EmberScript is to evolve into a powerful, game-focused scripting language that blends the best features from other popular languages like Lua, AngelScript, and Haxe.
-By incorporating features such as lightweight coroutines, strong typing, flexible table structures, and cross-platform compilation, EmberScript aims to deliver the perfect balance between usability and power.
+By incorporating features such as lightweight coroutines, strong typing and flexible table structures, EmberScript aims to deliver the perfect balance between usability and power.

 ## Features
 - **Dynamic Typing:** EmberScript provides the flexibility of dynamic typing, making it ideal for rapid prototyping and game logic.